WordPress Plugins For Managing WordPress Post Revisions

 In this tutorial, we look at a number of WordPress plugins that will help you manage your post revisions.

-As soon as you edit and save a post or page, WordPress begins to store new post revisions in its database.
-These are displayed in a Revisions list below your page editor …
+As soon as you save your posts and pages, WordPress begins to store new revisions in its database.
+These are displayed in a Revisions list at the bottom of the post editor …

-Autosave and post revisions are no doubt functions that help make work more efficient.
-If you write or edit often, however, after a while the revisions can start building up.
-This can significantly bloat the size of your WordPress database, so it’s important to also be able to manage your revisions.
+For most WordPress users, having features like autosave and revisions is no doubt a good thing.
+If you write or edit a lot of content, however, the revisions can start to build up.
+This can significantly bloat the size of your WordPress database, so it’s important to manage your revisions.

-For example, if there are 100 posts on your site with an average of 10 revisions each your database could be storing up to 2,000 copies of old data.
-If your post averages 100KB data, then with 2,000 revisions of that post, the total database space wasted is about 200MB.
+For example, if there are 300 posts on your site and each post has an average of 20 revisions you could be storing an extra 6,000 copies of old data.
+If your post is approximately 100KB data, then with 6,000 post revisions, the total space wasted is about 600MB.

-The good news is that there are a number of plugins to help you control and manage your revisions and reduce the size of your database.
-Here are a few:
+Fortunately, there are some really great (and free) WordPress plugins available to help you control and manage your revisions and reduce the size of your database.
+Here are some of these:

 Better Delete Revision

-Log into your WordPress site, then go to the main navigation menu and choose choose Settings > Better Delete Revision …
+Log into your WordPress dashboard, then go to your navigation menu and select click on Settings > Better Delete Revision …

 This brings you to the Better Delete Revision Manager panel.
-Click ’Check Revision Posts’ to calculate how many redundant post revisions can be deleted from your WordPress database …
+Click ’Check Revision Posts’ to calculate the number of redundant post revisions you can delete from your database …

-(Better Delete Revision – Delete list of post revisions)
+(Better Delete Revision – Delete posts revisions list)

-The redundant data will be deleted from your WordPress database …
+The redundant post information will be deleted from the database …

-As WordPress automatically stores all new post revisions, the process will automatically begin again.
-After a while and depending on the amount of content you have published on your site and their related post revisions, therefore, we recommend repeating this process to keep your WP database as lean as possible …
+As WordPress automatically stores all revisions, the process will automatically start again.
+After some time has passed, therefore, we recommend running the tool again to keep your database as lean as possible …

-You can also use this plugin to optimize the site’s database …
+You can also use this plugin to optimize the database …

-The plugin checks to see if your database needs to be optimized and provides an easy one-click WordPress database optimization maintenance routine that does not require you to log into your server panel …
+The plugin checks to see if the database tables need to be optimized and provides a one-click optimization feature that does not require you to log into your server control panel …

 Optimize Database after Deleting Revisions